SAP/spartacus-docs/_pages/dev/features/skip-links.md

 title: Skip Links
 ---

+{% capture version_note %}
+{{ site.version_note_part1 }} 1.4 {{ site.version_note_part2 }}
+{% endcapture %}

+{% include docs/feature_version.html content=version_note %}

 ## Overview

-Skip Links allow users to quickly navigate to important areas of a page via the keyboard.
+Skip Links allow users to quickly navigate to important areas of a page using the keyboard.

-## Usage

-Skip links are activated by pressing the `tab` key on page load and before any other user-interaction.
-They appear as a button with "Skip to `section`" text to indicate the content that the user will navigate to upon pressing the `return` key.
-The user can navigate through skip links with the `tab` and `shift+tab` keys respectively.
+Skip links are activated by pressing the tab key when a page is loaded, and before any other user interaction takes place.
+When a user presses the tab key, a button appears at the top of the page, with the label "Skip to _section_".
+Each time the user presses the tab key, the text updates to indicate the next available location to skip to.
+The user can then select a section to skip to by pressing the return key.
+When all sections have been skipped through, pressing the tab key again closes the skip link button.
+Users can navigate forward and backward through the available skip links by using the tab key and shift+tab key combination, respectively.

-With Skip Links, the user can access important content on the page without needing to press the `tab` key as many times to navigate to the exact element they want to interact with.
+With skip links, users can access important content on a page without needing to tab through every element on a page to reach the specific element they wish to interact with.

-### Skip Link Config
+### Configuring Skip Links

 The `SkipLinkConfig` is how Spartacus configures skip links.